 I am pregnant.
 Are there any available treatments for me?

 Yes, massages are available for pregnant women past their first trimester.
 This is an enjoyable way to relax and ease tension created by your ever-changing body.
-In addition to a massage, you may also be interested in our pedicures, manicures, facials, etc.

 Can I purchase any of the products used during my treatment?